StackStorm/st2docs/docs/source/development/pack_testing.rst

   cases.
 This class provides utility methods for making action testing easier such as returning an action class with ``action_service`` correctly populated, etc.
+* ``st2tests.BaseActionAliasTestCase`` - Base class for all the action aliases test cases.
+This class provides utility functions for testing the action alias.

 Mock Classes
 ~~~~~~~~~~~~